CodingGagan/markdown_test/integrations/integrating-kubecost-with-datadog.md

-# Integrating Kubecost with Datadog
+# Integrating nOps with Datadog

 Datadog is a monitoring and security platform which teams use for cloud applications or cloud monitoring as a service.
-It is possible to integrate your installed Kubecost with Datadog to receive real-time cost monitoring and visualization in your Datadog dashboard.
+It is possible to integrate your installed nOps with Datadog to receive real-time cost monitoring and visualization in your Datadog dashboard.
 This article will show you everything you need to do this.

 ## Prerequisites